dustinpfister/pusher/README.md

 # pusher

 This is a simple tool I have made to help better manage my work flow when working on a project.
 It automates some repetitive typing, but can also be used to run some scripts that should be called on each commit.
+It can be considered a kind of pre-release tool.

+## why pusher?

+I am sure there are many great tools out there all ready, this is just my take on such a project in the spirit of "If you want a job done right you have to do it yourself".
+I also started working on this as a way to learn how to make CLI tools with node.js, as well as a motivator to get more professional with all kinds of process that should be called before committing to a master branch.

 One basic function of pusher is to condense this: